sseltzer/COP4531-Grep/proj6/readme.txt

 maturana@linprog2.cs.fsu.edu:~/projtest>grep.x -l ave COP4531/*.txt
 args.Size(): 4
 Line [7] : We may now have our first look at him.
-An Instagram photo that surfaced yesterday Line [7] : Genisys,” Sarah Connor (Emilia Clarke) explains that somehow the Trousers of Time™ have Line [14] : There is an ave here maturana@linprog2.cs.fsu.edu:~/projtest>
+An Instagram photo that surfaced yesterday Line [7] : Genesis,” Sarah Connor (Emilia Clarke) explains that somehow the Trousers of Time™ have Line [14] : There is an ave here maturana@linprog2.cs.fsu.edu:~/projtest>